Robert Russa Moton: Career

 In 1891, Moton was appointed commandant of the male student cadet corps at Hampton Institute, equivalent to Dean of Men, serving in this position for more than a decade.
 He was informally known as the "Major".

 In 1915, after the death of Booker T. Washington, Moton succeeded Washington as the second principal of the Tuskegee Institute.
 While supporting the work-study program, he emphasized education, integrating liberal arts into the curriculum, establishing Bachelor of Science degrees in agriculture and education.
 He improved courses of study, especially in teacher training, elevated the quality of the faculty and administration, constructed new facilities, and significantly increased the endowment by maintaining his connections to wealthy white benefactors in the North.

 U.S. government service

 During World War I, Moton traveled to Europe on behalf of president Woodrow Wilson.
 His duty was to investigate the condition of the African-American soldiers.
 He often witnessed discriminatory practices.
-For example, during his investigation, Moton was confronted by an American general regarding twenty-six alleged cases of rape by black soldiers.
-The general told Moton that black soldiers were dangerous to themselves and women.
-Moton challenged these allegations, suggesting discrimination was motivating factor, and encouraged black soldiers to protest against segregation when they returned to the US.